srl295/srl295.github.io/source/_posts/full-stack-enablement.md

 **Font**

-Martin Raymond recommends to: _“…split drawing [of the] glyphs from making the fonts work.
-Anyone can draw the glyphs, realize that font designers will work later to connect attachment points etc. later.”_
+From Martin Raymond:
+> One recommendation is to split the drawing of the glyphs from the more technical aspects of font design.
+Someone familiar with the writing can draw the letter shapes and pass them on to a font designer to develop the font.

 In other words, the critical _initial_ step is to get the correct glyphs from the user community.